MK-677: Risks, Research, and Safer Alternatives

 • Sleep: 7–9 hours/night on a consistent schedule.

-DEXA gives a clear, precise picture of your body composition—fat mass, lean mass, bone density, and even visceral fat—in about 15 minutes.
-That’s crucial because MK‑677–related FFM changes in research included increases in intracellular water (cell mass), which can look like “lean mass” without adding strength (Nass et al., 2008).
+DEXA provides a clear, precise picture of body composition—fat mass, lean mass, bone density, and visceral fat—in about 15 minutes.
+This is relevant context because MK‑677–related FFM changes in research included increases in intracellular water (cell mass), which can appear as "lean mass" without adding strength (Nass et al., 2008).

-• Separate water shifts from real muscle: Track lean mass alongside strength PRs to confirm functional gains.
+• Distinguish water shifts from lean mass trends: Track lean mass alongside strength PRs to confirm functional gains.

-• Dial in timing: Many clients scan every 8–12 weeks to measure changes, adjust training, and stay motivated.
+• Establish a cadence: Many people scan every 8–12 weeks to capture meaningful trends.
 Learn more: When to get a DEXA scan and how often.

 Related reads: